Discrimination of quantum states under locality constraints in the many-copy setting: Testing Arbitrary Entangled Pure States

 \section{Testing Arbitrary Entangled Pure States}

 This section is devoted to proving that the Chernoff bound of testing an arbitrary multipartite entangled pure state against its orthogonal complement using LOCC POVMs is faithful.
-Namely, the associated optimal error probability exponentially decays in the number of copies (see Theorem~\ref{theo:faithfulness_Chernoff} below).
+Namely, the associated optimal error probability decays exponentially in the number of copies (see Theorem~\ref{theo:faithfulness_Chernoff}).

-The main ingredient in establishing this result is to show an exponential lower bound to the optimal error probability using PPT POVMs, which will be delayed to Proposition~\ref{prop:Exp_LB} of Section~\ref{sec:converse_sym}.
-Moreover, our technique also extends to showing a strong converse bound for the Stein exponent and a lower bound to the strong converse exponent in the asymmetric setting (Section~\ref{sec:SC_asym}).
+The main technique in establishing this result is to show an exponential lower bound of the optimal error probability using PPT POVMs, as stated in Proposition~\ref{prop:Exp_LB} of Section~\ref{sec:converse_sym}.
+Moreover, our technique also extends to provide a strong converse bound to the Stein exponent and a lower bound to the strong converse exponent in the asymmetric setting (Section~\ref{sec:converse_sym}).